 - Notation: Depending on the level of the student, this will look different for each.
 It doesn’t really matter how the notation happens, or even whether it happens at all.
 What matters is your student is creating music!

-My students think it was pretty cool that even things we did in September are coming back to help them as they create a song from scratch!
-And, everything is easily leveled to where they are & what they have covered.
+The first year I took this approach, my students thought it was pretty cool that even things we did in September were coming back to help them as they create a song from scratch!
+As we’ve continued to compose we keep going back to where everything is easily leveled to where they are & what they have covered.

 These ideas work regardless of the students & are great for overall studio planning: